cosimg/attritionsim/readme.md

 ```
 >>> sim.update_forces(blue_force, red_force)
 ```
-Alternatively, you can run an **entire simulation* with initialization and multiple steps with the function `run_simulation()` and return the results.
-(Please note this is a stochastic simulation, actual output values will not equal the ones shown here an vary with each run.)
+Alternatively, you can run an **entire simulation** with initialization and multiple steps with the function `run_simulation()` and return the results.
+(Please note this is a stochastic simulation, actual output values will not equal the ones shown here and vary with each run.)
 ```
 >>> sim.run_simulation(Strength=[10, 5], Accuracy=[0.05, 0.1])
 steps: 28